News and Events

 Prof. Siddique Hassan Memorial PG Scholarship: INR 30,000/Year

-APPLY NOW for PG Scholarships 2024-25 by clicking the link below
+APPLY NOW by clicking the links below

 UG SCHOLARSHIP